JuliaLang/julia/JuliaSyntax/README.md

 however, note that if this tree were flattened, the order of tokens would be `(xy) (y in ys) (x in xs)` which is *not* the source order.
-So in this case our tree needs to deviate from the Julia AST.
+So in this case our green tree must deviate from the Julia AST.
 The natural representation seems to be to flatten the generators:

 ```
 (flatten